Wear a modest costume, save a life. (I’m referring to your baby’s.)

 How did it happen that Halloween would become the official eve of undesired-child-conception?
-Maybe it’s just me but somehow, a Christian-rooted celebration of Saints and the like doesn’t all that fluidly progress and ultimately arrive at promiscuous professionals.
+Maybe it’s just me but somehow, a Christian-rooted celebration of Saints and the like doesn’t all that fluidly transform to promiscuous professionals.

 When did the Ricky’s superstore come to fruition?

 In an effort to debunk the loosely recent perceptions of Halloween, please enjoy in just a scroll, six compelling, creative and most important: modest Halloween costume ideas.
 This is the stuff contest-winners are made of.
 It took time and required several enormous spurts of brain power that ultimately came to demonstrate October’s mantra: this holiday does not have to mean baring your all for the sake of conformity.

 Quite the contrary, in fact.
 You can keep your shins covered, heck, even your shoulders should you feel inclined.

 Just kidding, guys.
 I’m totally kidding.

 On the one hand though, I get it: why not seize the opportunity to publicly bare your most intimate of negligees on the least judgmental night of the year (though I should warn you that exposed ass-cheek in below-50-degree-weather is always cause for judgement and what’s more?
 The flu.)